ffMathy/gulp-typescript-cs-poco/README.md

 ## Overview

 See https://github.com/Evertras/typescript-cs-poco for actual implementation.
-This is just a wrapper.
+This is just a ~~tribute~~ wrapper.

 Gulp-typescript-cs-poco is a Gulp plugin that translates basic C# POCO classes like this: